OSDC-Code-Maven/OSDC-Code-Maven.github.io/docs/articles/zoom-and-open-source.md

 Their projects are not very popular, but two of them have more than 500 stars.
 One of them is an SDK demo and the other is a Cryptography Whitepaper.

+## Collected statistics

+See also the details collected about the [open source projects by Zoom](https://osdc.code-maven.com/open-source-by-organizations/github/zoom)